gaelccc/pyRTX/README.md

 A collection of functions, classes and tools for the computation of non-gravitational acceleration on space probes leveraging ray tracing techniques.

 # Installation
+The installation process is quite convoluted, because of the dependencies on external libraries.
+We are currently working on a simplified "one step" solution.
+For the moment please follow carefully the following steps.

 Installation in a new environment called "py38" with Anaconda (suggested).
 (Installation tested on Linux 3.10.0-1160.95.1.el7.x86_64) with gcc 9.2 compiler

 ### Download pyRTX and setup an empty environment
 1) Download pyRTX folder
 2) `conda create --name py38 python=3.8  --channel default --channel anaconda`